Ivan-Garcia-S/WNBA-MVP-Predictor/README.md

 ## Future Work
 - Incorporate more external variables such as fan voting or media narratives.
 - Explore other machine learning models to see if performance can be improved in earlier seasons.

+## Inspiration
+- This project was inspired by an NBA MVP prediction model initially developed by Greg Rafferty here: https://towardsdatascience.com/predicting-the-nba-mvp-with-machine-learning-c3e5b755f42e.
+His work on using machine learning to predict NBA MVP winners was pivotal in shaping the approach and methodology used in this WNBA MVP model.